 Having trouble determining your competitive advantage?
 A good starting point is to think about why people ask you for help.
 For example, maybe your friends always come to you for advice because they know that you can see the “big picture” and help them see it, too.
 Or, perhaps you are known in your department for coming up with some seriously creative ideas and then seeing them through.

 As humans, we instinctively ask for advice from those we perceive as “experts”.
 It’s why we buy the products that our favorite beauty bloggers love, or follow the tips given by frequent travelers on how to score cheap plane tickets.
 Even your aunt who bakes the best devil’s food cake for the family reunion every year is an expert.
 She’s “known” as the best baker in the family; that’s her “Only I . . .”

 Personal branding doesn’t have to be complicated.
 In fact, I think that the more complicated that you have to make your personal brand, the less it’s actually a competitive advantage.
 Your “Only I . . .” should be something simple; not a generic sentence where you have to add a dozen qualifiers to make it “unique”.

-For me, my competitive advantage is, “Only I can translate marketing concepts into public relations ones and vice versa.”
-It rests on my expertise with both marketing and communications, along with my ability to break complicated ideas down into simple ones, then communicate those to different types of people.
+For me, my competitive advantage is, “Only I can translate marketing concepts into simple ideas that non-marketers can understand.”
+It rests on my expertise with marketing and my ability to break complicated ideas down into simple ones, then communicate those to different types of people.
 It’s a skill that I’ve always had and one that I’ve refined over years of being a tutor.
-It’s something that no one else can do; at least, not in the same way.
+It’s something that I haven’t seen anyone else replicate, aside from my own marketing professors.